Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 ## Polynomial definitions:

-* pfull: The full memory trace of our program.
+* `pfull`: The full memory trace of our program.
 This consists of:
-    * pinit: The (non-timestamped) trace resulting from LOADing all the initial memory state of our program.
-Com to pinit is a publicly known value. pinit has two factors:
+    * `pinit`: The (non-timestamped) trace resulting from LOADing all the initial memory state of our program. `pinit` has two factors:
-        * pnonaccessed: The (non-timestamped) trace of LOADing all the memory values that are never touched in our execution of the program
+        * `pnonaccessed`: The (non-timestamped) trace of LOADing all the memory values that are never touched in our execution of the program
-        * pfirst: The (non-timestamped) trace of LOADing all the memory values that are touched in our execution of the program.
+        * `pfirst`: The (non-timestamped) trace of LOADing all the memory values that are touched in our execution of the program.
 Each slot is LOADed just once.
-    * pexec: The (timestamped) trace of our program execution
+    * `pexec`: The (timestamped) trace of our program execution

 ## Prover